-When drafting DCP 307, the Proposer drew upon past CPs on the same subject, aiming to ensure that DCP 307 differs sufficiently from the rejected proposals and draws upon the elements within them that garnered support.
-Key amongst these were DCP 142 ‘Using D2021 for all invoices/credit notes if it is used at all’, DCP 145 ‘Mandating compliance with D2021 processes’, DCP 262 ‘Schedule 19 Credit/Re-invoice for HH Specific Data’ and DCP 281 ‘Changes to Schedule 19 – Portfolio Billing’.
+When drafting DCP 307, the Proposer drew upon past CPs on similar subjects, aiming to ensure that DCP 307 differs sufficiently from the rejected proposals and draws upon the elements within them that garnered support.
+Key amongst these were DCP 142 ‘Using D2021 for all invoices/credit notes if it is used at all’ and DCP 145 ‘Mandating compliance with D2021 processes’ .

-DCPs 142, 262 and 281 each aimed to address the issue of credit and rebilling often being in a different format to invoices – this was also raised in the first WG for DCP 307 with a suggestion of including D2026 to the scope of this change.
-The Working Group will await the views industry on this matter and how best to progress it.
 In the case of DCP 145, a respondent stated that they had suggested adding D2026 to the proposal but were told that they would need to raise this as a separate change, which did not satisfy their concern with the solution.
-Therefore, building on the outcomes of these previous modifications, if consistency and uniformity is to be achieved it might be necessary to include D2026 in considerations to ensure that parties do not feel they need to reject the change overall owing to an incomplete solution.
+Therefore, building on the outcomes of these previous modifications, if consistency and uniformity is to be achieved it might be necessary to include D2026 in considerations to ensure that Parties do not feel they need to reject the change overall owing to an incomplete solution.

 Associated DCUSA change proposals: